Beanpot (ice hockey): Recent tournaments

-2016

-The 2016 Beanpot took place on February 1 and 8.
-The first round of the tournament saw Boston College defeat Harvard 3–2 and Boston University defeat Northeastern 3–1.
-Northeastern defeated Harvard 5–1 in the consolation game and, for the 22nd time in the history of the tournament, BC and BU competed for the Championship, with the Eagles winning a 1–0 overtime contest.
-This was BU's second consecutive title game and BC's first since winning five in a row from 2010 to 2014.
-Northeastern failed to make the title game for the first time since 2012, whereas Harvard had not been to the title game since 2008.
-The 1–0 Championship game was the first ever 1–0 result in the history of the tournament.
-The championship game was also the sixth of the previous eleven title games to go to overtime.

 2017

 The 2017 Beanpot took place on February 6 and 13.
 The first round of the tournament saw Harvard defeat Northeastern 4–3 and Boston University defeat Boston College 3–1.
 Northeastern defeated Boston College 4–2 in the consolation game and Harvard and BU competed for the Championship, with the Crimson winning their 11th title and first since 1993 by a score of 6–3.
 This was BU's third consecutive title game and Harvard's first since 2008.
 Boston College's loss to Northeastern placed them 4th for the first time since 1993 and was only their seventh 4th-place finish in tournament history.
 Harvard's victory also marked the first non-BC or BU title since Harvard's 1993 victory, a 24- year span.

 2018

 The 2018 Beanpot took place on February 5 and 12.
 The first round of the tournament saw Northeastern shutout Boston College 3–0 and BU defeat Harvard in double overtime, 3–2.
 Harvard defeated Boston College 5–4 in overtime of the consolation game and Northeastern met Boston University in the championship, with the Huskies ending their 30-year drought, winning their 5th title and first since 1988, by a score of 5–2.
 This was BU's fourth consecutive title game and Northeastern's first since going to three straight between 2013 and 2015.
 BC's loss to Harvard placed them 4th for the second consecutive year, an occurrence that only happened once before in tournament history between 1974 and 1975.
-The Huskies victory also marked a championship for each tournament school in consecutive years - BU in 2015, BC in 2016, Harvard in 2017, and Northeastern in 2018 - an occurrence that happened only once before between 1980 and 1983.
+The Huskies' victory also marked a championship for each tournament school in consecutive years - BU in 2015, BC in 2016, Harvard in 2017, and Northeastern in 2018 - an occurrence that happened only once before between 1980 and 1983.